peteroupc/peteroupc.github.io/graphics.md

 #### 3-D graphics

 - The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^6] per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.[^53] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and double buffering requirements, is recommended.
 Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline "classic-graphics" capabilities.
 Bilinear filtering and edge antialiasing are optional under this specification.
+- For years earlier than 1999, some of the capabilities in the previous point might not be typical.
 - This specification allows for:
     - Prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing highly detailed imagery.
     - Drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from point samples in 3-D, rather than 2-D, called _voxels_), as long as the triangle limits are respected.